babylonhealth/ios-playbook/Cookbook/Technical-Documents/Optimizely.md

 ## Setting up Optimizely Feature flags and experiments

-Querying Optimizely for feature flags is as simple as defining a boolean property annotated with `RemoteFeatureSwitch` property wrapper.
-When accessed for the first time Optimizely will activate appropriate variation for the current user (it then will be cached in memory until the app is restarted).
+Querying Optimizely for feature flags is as simple as defining a boolean property annotated with the `RemoteFeatureSwitch` property wrapper.
+When accessed for the first time, Optimizely will activate the appropriate variation for the current user (it then will be cached in memory until the app is restarted).

 > Note (November 2019): Querying Optimizely to see whether a feature is available currently yields false both when the feature is disabled and when an error occurs.
 This is inconsistent with their documentation so there is some hope that this will be changed in a future version of the SDK.